 Technical cooperation and training

-The WTO undertook just under 300 technical assistance activities in 2019, including e-learning, national, regional and global training activities.
+The WTO undertook technical assistance activities in 2020, including e-learning, national, regional and global training activities.

+A majority of activities was delivered virtually to address the challenges from Covid-19 and compensate for the travel restrictions.

 Least-developed countries (LDCs) participated in 50 per cent of all technical assistance activities.

-The WTO Secretariat undertook just under 300 technical assistance (TA) activities in 2019 to help government officials gain a better understanding of WTO rules and the multilateral trading system.
-More than 18,600 participants benefited.
+The WTO Secretariat undertook technical assistance (TA) activities in 2020 to help government officials gain a better understanding of WTO rules and the multilateral trading system.
+Despite the absence of presential training after the first quarter, some participants benefited from the programme.
 The number of online courses rose by 10 per cent to 87, showing a continuing shift towards online learning.

 The WTO’s 2018-19 technical assistance and training plan follows a “results-based management” approach to ensure that training is delivered in the most effective way.
 Guidelines and benchmarks help to maintain a high standard of content for all training, consistent teaching methods and regular evaluation of all WTO technical assistance activities.